Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Conclusion

 \section{Conclusion}

 In this paper, we have addressed the SE-EE tradeoff of RSMA in a multi-antenna Broadcast Channel and have shown the potential of RSMA to boost the SE-EE tradeoff.
 The tradeoff problem is a multiple-objective optimization problem and each objective function is non-convex due to the complex sum rate expressions and power consumption expression.
 In order to overcome those challenges, we firstly proposed two approaches, namely weighted-sum approach and weighted-power approach, to obtain the equivalent single objective optimization problems.
-Then SCA algorithm is used to get the optimal precoder.
-Numerical results demonstrate the effectiveness of the proposed algorithm.
-More importantly, compared to the conventional non-RS strategy, RS has significant performance gains in terms of EE and SE.
+Then the closed-form solution of each single objective problem is derived for the two-user system, and a SCA algorithm is used to get the optimal precoder of each single objective problem for the $K$-user system.
+Numerical results demonstrate that the proposed low-complexity precoding algorithm, though with a much lower computational complexity, achieves almost the same trade-off performance as the proposed SCA sub-optimal precoding algorithm.
+More importantly, compared to the conventional SDMA and NOMA, RSMA has significant performance gains in terms of EE and SE.

 \appendices{}